 With the onset of fall comes shorter days, waning light, and cooler temperatures.
 It also means the end of the growing season for Our Vegetable Garden.
 Green tomatoes on the vine do not have to be abandoned or thrown away.
 Use them to make this mildly tangy sweet Roasted Green Tomatoes and Sweet Peppers Salsa perfect for your Game Day gatherings.

 These Mortgage Lifter tomatoes were huge.
 They filled my palm and the largest one was close to a pound in weight.
 The vines were big and tall and it was a challenge to keep them upright.
 We had to use bamboo stakes to hold them up because they outgrew the tomato cages.

 We managed to harvest five full size tomatoes and several smaller ones.
-Initially, I thought of making fried green tomatoes but at the last minute I decided in favor of this Roasted Green Tomatoes and Sweet Peppers Salsa.
-I wanted it to be a mild salsa.
-As such I decided to roast them to take away the edge and bring out its sweetness.
+Initially, I thought of making fried green tomatoes but at the last minute I decided in favor of this salsa.
+I wanted it to be a mild salsa and so I decided to roast them to take away the edge and bring out its sweetness.
 Some sweet peppers (which are currently in season) were added for color and extra sweetness.
 Cilantro for fragrance and a few cloves of raw garlic provided the “bite”.